sahiba-chopra/health_political_identity/README.md

-# The Health Costs of Political Identity: Evidence from the U.S. from the COVID-19 Pandemic
+# The Health Costs of Political Identity: Evidence from the U.S. during the COVID-19 Pandemic

 This repository contains the replication materials (STATA code and the dataset) for the working paper "The Health Costs of Political Identity: Evidence from the U.S. from the COVID-19 Pandemic" .
 The dataset provided here has been compiled using numerous data sources listed below.